 We accomplish our work by designing rich, ongoing learning experiences for instructors that stress practice and self-awareness.
 Our faculty development programming strives to be authentic and uses an adult framework of learning.
 We bundle our workshops and design long programming to build trust, community, and shared values.
 Our programming is open to all.

 - Constructivist, experiential, and geared toward active learning

 - Hands-on and practical

-- With faculty where they are; walking and following up as needed
+- Meet faculty where they are, working and following up with them as needed

 - Peer-based and collaborative

-- Reflective and metacognitive, which allows for deepening self-awareness and goal-setting
+- Reflective and metacognitive, allowing for deepening self-awareness and goal-setting

 - Personally meaningful

 If you are an educational developer who is interested in a campus visit or in observing our approach, please contact Senior Director Catherine Haras at [email protected] and we will arrange for you to participate in one of our sessions.

 To see more about our Programming, Explore our Programming Page /cetl/programming